-Witbordersarders now open to tourists many are flocking to the country to see it before it becomes the next country in SE Asia to have mass amounts of tourists visiting and making it more Westernized.
+With borders now open to tourists many are flocking to the country to see it before it becomes the next country in Southeast Asia to have mass amounts of tourists visiting and making it more westernized.
 Though you can already see this happening, the country is still worth a visit to see an entirely different culture as it is significantly different than other countries close by.

 That being said, here are a few tips that will make your trip to Myanmar easier and some need to know facts that will make you seem like seasoned traveler.